stops-top/trezord/README.md

 * `/debug/call/SESSION`, `/debug/post/SESSION`, `/debug/read/SESSION` work as with normal interface

 The session IDs for debug link start with the string "debug".

+## What does trezord do and why it is needed?

+Trezord is a tiny http server, that allows webpages (like Trezor Suite in web mode) to communicate with Trezor directly.

+Our new devices now support WebUSB, which should eliminate the need for Trezor Bridge; however, there are some reasons, why bridge is still needed.

+1. Firefox does not allow WebUSB ([see discussion here](https://github.com/mozilla/standards-positions/issues/100)).
+2. Devices with old firmware (2018 and older) support only HID and not WebUSB.
+3. WebUSB does not allow synchronization of USB access between domains.

 ## Copyright